smirarab/ASTRAL/developer-guide.md

 The project comes with an .project file that can be imported to Eclipse.
 Make sure you select at least Java 1.6 for this to compile fine in your Eclipse.

+## Versioning

+Please update the version number in the Commandline.java file everytime the code changed.
+After updating the version, you need to commit to the repository the new file.
+To do that,

+- run `make.sh`
+- remove the old zip file
+- git add the new zip file
+- commit to git

 ## Design

 The code is designed such that various phylogeny reconstruction methods